joseanmont/voipms-api/README.md

 ```
 from voipms_api import General
 balance = General(username="me@email.com", password="api_password")
+print(balance.get_balance())
 ```

 ## Examples of scripts

 You can find more example scripts in the examples directory.
-These scripts demonstrate how to use the some features of the voipms_api package.
+These scripts demonstrate how to use the some features of the voipms-api package.

 ## Contributing